-Correctly following the hospital's chest-pain triage protocol would have produced an urgency-level classification of 1 or 2, not 3 as the patient was triaged.
+Correctly following the hospital's chest-pain triage protocol would have prourgency-level duced an classification of 1 or 2, not 3 as the patient was triaged.
 Initial triage classification can be critical in the E.R. because it determines the aggressiveness and importance that will be given to further evaluation and treatment of the patient.